darrenjs/wampcc/README.md

 **Calling a remote procedure**

-C++ lambdas are used to process the asynchronous result of a call request, and this usage pattern is the same for other kinds of request.
+C++ lambda functions are used to handle the asynchronous result of a call request, and this usage pattern is the same for other kinds of request.

 This example shows a request to call a remote procedure named **math.service.add** with arguments **100** & **200**.